 This is the method used in all installation guides in the Fusion Middleware library.
 You can repeat this process for as many products as necessary.
 It allows you to validate one product at a time and add more products incrementally.

-Install all of the necessary products, then create the schemas for all of the products.
-After creating the schemas, configure the domain using all of the necessary product templates, then start all the servers.
+Install all of the required products, then create the schemas for all of the products.
+After you create the schemas, configure the domain by using the necessary product templates, then start all the servers.

-This method of creating a multi-product domain may be slightly faster; however, the installation guides in the Fusion Middleware library do not provide specific instructions for this method of domain creation.
-You will need to refer to the supporting documentation as appropriate.
+This method of creating a multi-product domain may be slightly faster than Method 1; however, the installation guides in the Fusion Middleware library do not provide specific instructions for this method of domain creation.

-Oracle Fusion Middleware enables you to configure multiple Oracle WebLogic Server domains from a single Oracle home.
+Oracle Fusion Middleware allows you to configure multiple WebLogic Server domains from a single Oracle home.
 This allows you to install the Oracle home in a single location on a shared volume and reuse the Oracle home for multiple host installations.